martinemde/martinemde.github.io/_posts/2024-12-21-how-to-convert-to-rails-params-expect.md

 {% endhighlight %}

 Usually the changes should be this simple.
 Find single arrays that need to become explicit double arrays.

+## Handling `_json` Params

+If your application uses the Rails `_json` key, the conversion here always requires an explicit array.
+Rails adds this key to params when JSON is posted with an Array root instead of a Hash.

+{% highlight ruby %}
+# Before
+array_or_hash = params.require(:_json).permit(:key, :other)
+# After
+always_array = params.expect(_json: [[:key, :other]])
+{% endhighlight %}

+This new format ensures that you're always receiving an array.
+While this doesn't directly fix vulnerable code, it should make you think more clearly about what params you're expecting.
+This in turn could help mitigate [a potential vulnerability enabled by inexplicit verification of input params](https://nastystereo.com/security/rails-_json-juggling-attack.html).

 ## Go Forth and Expect